 Mystery Item in a Paper Bag (Prepare 3 Clues)

-If you have something that you want to show off but want to make sure everyone knows what it is, you can use this idea.
+If you have something you want to show off but want to make sure everyone knows what it is.
 Bring a paper bag with a slip of paper inside that has one clue.
 Each time someone guesses correctly, they get another clue until they get all three and reveal what’s inside the bag.

 A Picture or Drawing of an Activity You Did Outside